inmanta/inmanta-core/docs/lsm/attributes_metadata/attributes_metadata.rst

 Annotations on relational attributes
 ####################################

-Annotations can be attach to a relational attribute by replacing the ``--`` part of the relationship definition with an instance of the ``lsm::RelationAnnotations`` entity.
-This entity has a dict attribute ``annotations`` that represent the annotation that should be set on the relational attribute.
+Annotations can be attached to a relational attribute by replacing the ``--`` part of the relationship definition with an instance of the ``lsm::RelationAnnotations`` entity.
+This entity has a dict attribute ``annotations`` that represents the annotation that should be set on the relational attribute.
 The values of this dictionary must be strings.
 The annotations are always attached to the attribute that is exposed via the lsm API, i.e. the attribute that doesn't start with an underscore.
 By convention the name of the ``lsm::RelationAnnotations`` instance should be prefixed and suffixed with two underscores.
 This improves the readability of the relationship definition.